LLNL/sundials/doc/shared/sundials/Install.rst

    Default: ``OFF``

-   .. note:: See additional information on building wtih
+   .. note:: See additional information on building with
              SuperLU_DIST enabled in :numref:`Installation.CMake.ExternalLibraries`.

 .. cmakeoption:: SUPERLUDIST_DIR